sap-tutorials/sap-build-process-automation/tutorials/spa-technical-events-capture-declare/spa-technical-events-capture-declare.md

 1. Open the **Browse Orders** application in a different window.
 You will capture the details of one order from the **Browse Order** page.
 To do so, select an order.

-    > Make sure the Browse Order page is open in a separate window than your Process Automation application.
+    > Make sure the Browse Order page is open in a separate window than SAP Build Process Automation.

 2. Navigate back to the **Overview** tab.